Apply to Dedman College of Humanities and Sciences

 - International students applying from countries where English is not the native language are required to provide scores on the Test of English as a Foreign Language (TOEFL).
 Teaching Assistants are required to show proficiency in spoken English by a satisfactory score on the TSE (Test of Spoken English) exam or passing an English as a Second Language course after matriculation.
 The score from the TWE can strengthen your application and provide an additional distinguishing measurement.
-The TOEFL requirement will be waived for international students who have received a degree from a U.S. degree-granting university or institution.
+The TOEFL requirement will be waived for international students who have received a degree from a U.S. degree-granting university or institution (exception - all MASDA applicants required to submit TOEFL).
 Test scores from IELTS are also accepted.

 - If admitted, foreign students must provide a Certification of Finance Form/Letter of Financial Backing as evidence of financial support.
 This should represent that sufficient money will be available to the applicant to cover all expenses while at the University.
 This letter may be signed by a parent or sponsor but must be certified by a bank.
 The document must be notarized and on file before the process for visas and passport can proceed.
 (See last page for additional information regarding foreign applicants.)

 Tuition fellowships and teaching and research assistantships are available from the departments.
 These are awarded on a competitive basis for both merit and need.
 Assistantships pay tuition and fees and can, in addition, pay stipends for designated work in the departments.
 In most cases, the application for admission serves as the application for financial support.

 Any additional information will be sent to the student from the departments, as decisions regarding assistantships will come directly from departments.